My main research interests are

 My PhD research focused on reliably massively parallel computing.
 I designed and implemented HdpH-RS, a reliability extension to HdpH, a Haskell DSL for distributed parallel programming.
 More details can be found here.

 My industrial experience includes 6 month period working for a startup company, developing distributed systems with Haskell.

-I am now working on the Rathlin project, conducting research into DSL design and implementation for a novel FPGA-based processor for image processing.
+I am now working on the Rathlin project.
+I am designing and implementing a DSL called RIPL for a novel FPGA-based processor for image processing.
+I organised a workshop on real-world domain specific languages in May 2014, which included a presentation on RIPL.
 I have previously worked on the SerenA project, aiming to transform research processes by proactively creating surprising connection opportunities.

 I am passionate about Computer Science education, functional programming languages and open source software.